Rushwind13/indi_k8055_dome_driver/doc/AI Prompt.md

 pre-commit run --all-files passes.
 No unauthorized file changes (dome.py and 11 INDI scripts untouched).
 Final summary provided exactly as specified.

+To create a WORKLIST_py27_validation.md, examine `indi_driver/python2` as a read-only interface-to-be-tested.
+Examine Makefile, tests, doc, and pre-commit to find the minimal set of changes necessary to validate changes to the `Python2.7` driver.
+The target host has only Python 2.7.
+Top Priority are the `pre-commit` tools.
+Next priority are basic K8055 board tests.
+Next priority are basic INDI dome tests.
+Any tests that cannot be converted from Python3 to Python 2.7 should be listed.
+Other than the WORKLIST, do not change any files.
+Prefer minimal human interaction and Only run terminal commands that are in workspace settings.json under chat.tools.terminal.autoApprove.
+List all auto-approved commands before making your first shell call. all of the `format` code is working under Python 2.7.
+It is believed that the files that are in `indi_driver/python2` already function under 2.7; the goal is to lint the code and to allow basic lights-on validation in a real hardware environment

+Keep the validation out of the `indi_driver` folder! make a `tests/python2` folder to contain the new validation files.